rafaeltuelho/business-automation-cicd-showcase/business-application-service/readme.md

 ```

 > NOTE: remember to update the `application.properties` or configure the `kie-maven-plugin` to properly add your decision/rules `kjar` artifact as a dependency.
->
-> The Kie Server **state file** used to start the Kie Container for the Decision Showcase project **KJAR** is: `src/business-application-service.xml`.
->
-> note that the Scanner is configured to scan the kjar every 60secs.
-In this way you can change your rules, rebuild and install the kjar for demo purposes.

 ## Self contained Immutable Fatjar